New students and arrivals

 Keeping up to date

-As we get closer to the start of the semester, we'll email your University of York email account with information and advice on how to prepare, and share copies of the emails below.
+As we get closer to the start of the new academic year, we'll email your University of York email account with information and advice on how to prepare.

 Arrivals day

-Due to the number of students arriving into Vanbrugh College, you will be asked to book an arrival slot to help us minimise unnecessary queues and delays.
+Due to the number of students arriving into Vanbrugh College, you are asked to book an arrival slot to help us minimise unnecessary queues and delays.
 Please try and arrive during this time.

-Your arrival date and instructions will differ depending on which accommodation block of Vanbrugh College you will be moving into - please open the relevant tab below for more specific instructions for your arrival.
+Your arrival date and instructions will differ depending on which accommodation block of Vanbrugh College you will be moving into.

 Living off campus?